mayeedwin/firebase-password-auth/README.md

 Firebase initialization
 ------------------------

+## Before you begin

+  1. [Add Firebase](https://firebase.google.com/docs/web/setup) to your JavaScript project.

+  2. If you haven't yet connected your app to your Firebase project, do so from the Firebase console.

+  3. Enable Email/Password sign-in:

+   a) In the [Firebase console](https://console.firebase.google.com/), open the Auth section.

+   b) On the Sign in method tab, enable the **Email/password** sign-in method and click Save.
+   You can manually add users in the Authentication tab, set their passwords!

-Make sure to add Firebase values to `_/config/Firebase.js` as shown below;
+Make sure to add Firebase values to `_/config/Firebase.js` as shown below or as in **step 1.**

 ```js